mbalcerzak/BJJ/README.md

 - using an NLP model (this time it was TextBlob) to find a noun in a sentence e.g. "Elbow tendinitis that I am currently working through." --> "ELBOW" or "ELBOW TENDINITIS"

-My favourite quesiton ('Q19':'What is your favorite part about training?') is visualised in a wordcloud (in all belt coulours ^^)
+My favourite quesiton ('Q19':'What is your favorite part about training?') is visualised in a wordcloud (in all belt colours ^^)

 ### Directiories and files